Controls

 Layout and text behavior

 The non-templated Button path is intentionally simple.
-It draws button chrome, then centers the current text layout inside the inner content area after subtracting padding and border thickness.
+It draws button chrome, then centers the current text layout resolved from Content inside the inner content area after subtracting padding and border thickness.

-• TextWrapping controls whether the text stays on one line or wraps to the available width.
+PaddingandBorderThicknessboth contribute to desired size.TextWrappingcontrols whether plain text content stays on one line or wraps to the available width.- With

-• If Text is empty, the button still occupies the space required by its padding and border.
+- If the resolved content text is empty, the button still occupies the space required by its padding and border.

 <StackPanel Width="240">